October 2, 2024

 In 1964, the Democratic Party won decisively with 61.1 percent of the popular vote and 486 Electoral College votes.
 Goldwater, the right-wing Republican senator from Arizona, won his home state along with Louisiana, Mississippi, Alabama, Georgia, and South Carolina, for a total of only 52 Electoral College votes.

 Using a comparable machine learning approach, we fit a model to data from forty-one presidential elections (1860 through 2020).
-We used Lichtnam’s final 2024 turnings of Keys-to-the-White-House to predict how the Democratic Harris-Walz ticket will fare against the Republican Trump-Vance ticket: In 2024, the Democratic Party has a 83.3% chance of winning in the Electoral College.
+We used Lichtnam’s final 2024 turnings of Keys-to-the-White-House to predict how the Democratic Harris-Walz ticket will fare against the Republican Trump-Vance ticket: In 2024, the Democratic Party has an 74% chance of winning in the Electoral College.

 Will predictions from Keys-to-the-White-House data, bolstered by machine learning, prove correct?
 Time will tell.